Hendrick Hamel: Seoul

-In June 1655, after spending nearly a year on Jeju, Hamel and the others were taken to Seoul, the capital of Joseon.
+In June 1655, after spending nearly a year on Jeju, Hamel and the others were taken to Hanseong, the capital of Joseon.
 Once Hamel and his crew arrived, they were taken before king Hyojong.
 (Note: The location of the meeting is now around the Gwanghwamun area of Seoul.)
 With the help of Weltevree, they begged the king to release them so they could return home to their wives and children.
 The king denied their request, citing official policy.
 The king then asked the Dutchmen to entertain him with song and dance from their home country.

 As was the customary treatment of foreigners at the time, the government forbade Hamel and his crew from leaving the country.
 However, they were given freedom to live within Korean society.
 During their two years in Seoul, Hamel and his crew served in the king's guard.
 They lived in a complex administered by Korean landlords and, in addition to their duties in the king's guard, performed domestic chores for their landlords.
 Outside of these duties, Hamel and his crew were permitted to live relatively normal lives.

 In 1656, two of Hamel's crew caused a disturbance when they ambushed a Manchu envoy on its way to Seoul and begged the Manchu officials to help them escape.
 Because of this, and mounting pressure to dispose of the Dutchmen, in 1657, King Hyojong banished Hamel and his crew to a military garrison in Jeolla Province on the Southwest corner of the peninsula.